Learn About the Flu from a Lupus Perspective

 Q. What else should I do if I have lupus to protect myself from getting the flu?

-A. Experts believe that flu viruses are spread primarily from person to person through coughing and sneezing.
+A. Most experts believe that flu viruses are spread primarily from person to person through coughing and sneezing.
 Sometimes a person can get infected by touching a surface or object that has the droplets of the virus on it, and then touching their nose or mouth.
-So follow the basics of prevention—wash your hands thoroughly with soap and water (or an alcohol-based hand rub) before touching these areas of your body (or eating), and keep your distance from people who may be infected!
+The CDC recommend following the basics of prevention—wash your hands thoroughly with soap and water (or an alcohol-based hand rub) before touching these areas of your body (or eating), and keep your distance from people who may be infected!
+In addition, linens, eating utensils, and dishes belonging to those who are sick should not be shared and should be washed thoroughly with soap and water.

 Q. What should I do if I think I have the flu?